omondii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds script that gives permission to everyone 8-James_Bond gives owner no permissions, group no permissions, other users all permissions John doe adds rwx to user, rx to group and wx to others
+7-everybody adds script that gives permission to everyone 8-James_Bond gives owner no permissions, group no permissions, other users all permissions John doe adds rwx to user, rx to group and wx to others 10 mirror applicationa script that will copy the permissions of olleh to hello